stevavoliajvar/stop_cloudflare/PEOPLE.md

 > Too many to list here.
 It is IMPOSSIBLE to list them all!
 [See for yourself](https://twitter.com/search?q=Cloudflare).

+"@Cloudflare
+ your 1.1.1.1 dns has trouble accessing some of the cdn server.
+Eg: http://airasia.com, https://touchngo.com.my, cdn images cannot be loaded.
+So I revert to Google DNS." [@bowranger](https://twitter.com/bowranger/status/1213031783576428550)

 "here we go again.
 Zoom not working.
 ERROR 1020 tell your cloudflare thetmy are blocking subscribers " by @[DanceTeacher55](https://twitter.com/DanceTeacher55/status/1203029649498001408)